HeatherAn/recommended-coding-practices/10-Using-Git-With-Branches.md

 You can create as many branches as you need to, starting from whichever commit from whichever branch!

-To create a new *local* branch, go to the directory where the *local* **main** branch is (i.e., where Git has been initialized with `git init`) and type:
+To create a new *local* branch, go to the directory where the *local main* branch is (i.e., where Git has been initialized with `git init`) and type:

 ```
 git switch -c name_branch
 ```
 Where `name_branch` is the name of the new *local* branch to be created.
-This will create a new branch called **name_branch** starting from your **main** *local* branch and starting from the `HEAD` commit, and it will switch to that branch right away.
-When being in the `name_branch`, you will see the same files as in the **main** branch.
-But all changes made while being on the `name_branch` will "stay" there, and they will be independent from the changes made to the same files in the *local* **main** branch.
+This will create a new branch called `name_branch` starting from your *local main* branch and starting from the `HEAD` commit, and it will switch to that branch right away.
+When being in the `name_branch`, you will see the same files as in the *local main* branch.
+But all changes made while being on the `name_branch` will "stay" there, and they will be independent from the changes made to the same files in the *local main* branch.

 If you want to create a branch from your *local main* but from how the *local main* was -for example- two commits ago, you have to speficy the commit *hash* as `git switch -c name_branch commit_id` (or use `HEAD~2` as `commit_id`).

-## Switching between branches

-To know in which branch you are currently working in you can do `git branch`.
-The output will be a list of all *local* branches related to that repository.
-The one next to the asterisk `*` is the one you are currently in.
+## How to know in which branch I am?

+In Git Bash you will see the name of the branch before the prompt symbol ($).
+But you can also use the `git branch` command.
+This will output a list of all *local* branches related to the repository you are in.
+The branch next to the asterisk `*` is the one you are currently in.

 If you use the `--all` option (so `git branch --all`) you will see a list of all *local* and *remote* branches.
 Again, the branch next to the asterisk `*` is the one you are currently in.

+## How to switch between branches?

-To **switch from the current branch to another** we saw before you can use `git switch name_branch`, where `name_branch` is the name of the branch you want to move into.
-This instruction actually works for Git versions later than 2.23.
-You can also switch from the current branch to another one called `name_branch` by doing `git checkout name_branch`.
+To switch from the current branch to another you can use `git switch name_branch`, where `name_branch` is the name of the branch you want to move into.
+This instruction works for Git versions later than 2.23.
+For older versions you can also switch from the current branch to another one called `name_branch` by doing `git checkout name_branch`.
 Does `git checkout` sound familiar?
 Yes!
 We have already used it to restore a specific version of a file before in [Using Git For The Nth Time](https://github.com/HeatherAn/recommended-coding-practices/blob/main/09-Using-Git-For-The-Nth-Time.md).
 The `checkout` command is a very versatile one!
 See more by looking at the manual with `git checkout --help`.

 ____________________